meliber/meliber.github.io/source/_posts/Setting-Up-a-Network-Scanner-on-Linux.md

 64 bytes from amazon-*.home (10.0.7.85): icmp_seq=1 ttl=64 time=165 ms
 ```

-So, even `.home` is the domain of the home network, the avahi service broadcast may be hard coded to use `.local`.
+So, even `.home` is the domain of the home network, the avahi service of devices may be hard coded to use `.local`.
 This should be the root of all these quirks.

 I commented out `domain-name=home` in `/etc/avahi/avahi-daemon.conf`, reverted back to the default `domain-name=local`.
-And, `avahi-browse --all --ignore-local --resolve --terminate` got all the services.
+And, `avahi-browse --all --ignore-local --resolve --terminate` gets all the services.

 ### Intermittent connection failure
 The scanner is set static IPv4 and IPv6 with DHCP through its console.
 Sometimes when I start `simple-scan`, I get errors that `simple-scan` cannot connect to the scanner.
 Running `scanimage -L` can see the scanner is online with its IPv4 address.
 However, if I run `scanimage -L` again, the scanner is listed with its IPv6 address.